Are you planning your trip to Greece and you are looking for the best things to do in Lefkada, one of the most impressive islands in the Ionian Sea?

 Aristotelis Studios in Nidri is a fantastic budget option with a large garden, very conveniently located close to the sea, restaurants, and amenities.

-Where is Lefkada Island Located
+Where is Lefkada?

 Lefkada is off the western coast of Greece.
 The nearby islands include Kefalonia, Ithaca, and Kalamos.